trueauracoral/Golf-Solitaire/README.md

 # Dev Log
 ## 3/29/25
 Implemented card assets, shuffled them and also animated them going onto the screen from the card pile.
 That took a while.
+## 4/2/25
+I can now detect click on theorettically clickable cards.